Aims and Vision

 - Demonstrate creativity and initiative when developing own ideas

-- Communicate effectively in visual, oral, written, mathematical and ICT formats, showing clear awareness of audience and purpose
+- Communicate effectively in visual, oral, written, mathematical and ICT formats

 - Work effectively with others